LukeLinXu/renrenphoto/README.md

-renrenphoto
+# renrenphoto

+This project will help people to download all photos if the account id is known.

 User Guide:
-1 python2
+- python2
-2 install Scrapy
+- install Scrapy